sweattep/modern_quotes/README.md

 >We don't have any contract.
 We're just doing

+>coming off the way he was just moving.
+From that, I wasn’t comfortable around him

 >there's no patience, there's no foresight, there's no vision and there's no leadership

 >The fact that organized crime and the United States government have had some common enemies (Mussolini in Italy, and Castro in Cuba) has sometimes led to cooperation between them